nandini0727/DataMiningProject/README.md

 How to Use this Project:
 Prerequisites:
 1. Install Docker(https://docs.docker.com/docker-for-mac/install/) and make it up and running.
-2. Install Redis(https://redis.io/topics/quickstart) and run.

 Running the Project:
 1. Clone the project
 cd to a folder and do:
 git clone https://github.com/nandini0727/DataMiningProject.git
 cd DataMiningProject
-2. Run the DockerFile:
-docker build -t <Image Name>:<Tag>
+2. Create Docker Networking
+docker network create mynetwork
+3. Launch the Redis Server in the created 'mynetwork' docker run -d --rm --name redis-server --network mynetwork redis:alpine
+4. Run the caption generator DockerFile: docker run -it --rm --name caption-generator --network mynetwork -p 5000:5000 codait/max-image-caption-generator
+5. Run the DockerFile from your current folder to build our webapp docker container docker build -t <Git hub repository>:<Tag> .
-3. Push the Docker Image.
+6. Push the Docker Image: docker image push <Git hub repository>:<Tag>
+7. Run the image: docker run -d --network mynetwork -p 80:80 <Git hub repository>:<Tag>
+8. By now, we have our webapp ready at localhost:80 which has access to Redis and image-captioning endpoint.